RebuildRobotics/Bot-Controller-BLE-Android/README.md

  - Battery voltage monitoring and low voltage alarm.
  - Optimized for 1920x1080px screen ratio, adaptable for smaller ones.
  - Available languages: English, Finnish.

+Controller is specially designed to be used together with our designed ESP32-C3 based combat bot scripts found also from our github pages.
+It can be used also with self made scripts and without having bot configurations made from settings.